-Many Black people have set, and continue to set, the foundation for work that other people create and promote their activism and body positivity from.
+Many Black people have set, and continue to set, the foundation for this work.
 Unfortunately, these Black activists and creators don’t receive the kind of acknowledgement, acceptance, respect and admiration that they so deserve for helping create a space that was designed to benefit everyone.

 Okay, so we just gave you the biggest history lesson in the history of DiveThru!
 Now it’s time to get into the details about what body positivity is!

 It’s the philosophy that all people deserve to view themselves and their bodies in a positive light, regardless of how society dictates what is (and is not) the “ideal” body type or beauty standard.
 And, it recognizes that people face biases and discrimination based on size, race, gender, sexuality, disability and age.

 The movement aims to help people break down the negative messages in media and throughout our societal fabric.
 It also aims to help people develop a healthy relationship with their bodies by challenging society on unrealistic beauty standards and body ideals.

 What Is Body Neutrality?